eclipse/repairnator/doc/repairnator-config.md

 Its default value is `0` (off).

-#### CREATE_OUTPUT_DIR=0 # Use specifically for grid5000: allow to create a subdirectory to contain logs/serialization of docker containers
+#### CREATE_OUTPUT_DIR=0 # Use specifically for grid5000: it allows to create a subdirectory to contain logs/serialization of Docker containers

 This attribute is a switch.

-This attribute is specific for using container on multiple machines such as when using Grid 5000.
+This attribute is specific for using container on multiple machines, such as when using Grid 5000.
-When switched on (set to 1), it allows the creation of a subdirectory to contain logs and outputs of docker containers.
+When switched on (set to 1), it allows the creation of a subdirectory to contain logs and outputs of Docker containers.

 Its default value is `0` (off).

-#### SKIP_DELETE=0 # Set to 1 to skip the deletion of docker containers
+#### SKIP_DELETE=0 # Set to 1 to skip the deletion of Docker containers

 This attribute is a switch.

-When switched on (set to 1), this attribute allows to skip the deletion of docker containers.
+When switched on (set to 1), this attribute allows to skip the deletion of Docker containers.
 This switch might be useful in case of debugging.

 Its default value is `0` (off).

-### Optional java arguments
+### Optional Java arguments

-#### JAVA_OPTS= # optional arguments for java such as Xmx
+#### JAVA_OPTS= # optional arguments for Java such as Xmx

 This attribute is optional.

-It allows to gives specify arguments to the JVM such as specifying the memory allocated with `Xmx`.
+It allows to specify arguments to the JVM, such as the memory allocated with `Xmx`.

 Its default value is empty.